 You will pass by the small village of Takar.
 Continue out of the village by following the car road south.
 After winding back north, make sure to take the road that continues west, and you will arrive at the Samur river.
 Take a bridge across the river and continue north.

 You will cross through Sudur village, where there is a small market along the route.
 Near kilometer 12, you will be able to see the village of Gukhur atop the mountain ahead.
 Make your way up there and take a look at the pirs (Islamic holy spots) and old mosque remnants along the way.

 Continue past the village and wind around the edge of the canyon for some incredible panoramic views.
 Behind (south) is a giant “hogweed corridor”, atop which is a field with wild strawberries, which you may indulge in mid- to late- summer.

 You may return to Yergi Kek by foot, or meet a driver in Gukhur if you have arranged a car.

 As a last optional hike, you can take an alternate route from Yergi Kek back to Laza (which is a good central point to end your trek, where you can easily get to the center of Gusar and back to Baku, or elsewhere).
 This route is slightly shorter (by 3 km) and offers new landscapes and views of Laza.

 Leaving from the southwest side of the village, follow the jeep tracks going southwards.You will wind down and may come across intersecting car routes, but make sure to stay on the road that you are on.

-You will pass by a soldier station, where you may be asked to show your permission.
+You will pass by a soldier station, where you may be asked to show your permission from the State Border Service.
 Follow down the car road.
 Nearing Laza, you will come across another soldier station, where you will need to show your permission to cross.

 Follow into Laza – you will be on a different side of the village from where you started.
 This part of the village that sees more tourists due to its proximity to the waterfalls.
 There are a few teahouses/restaurant here if you wish to rest and replenish.